10-28-2019 04:04 AM - edited 02-21-2021 11:27 AM

 You can see all the telemetry your camera records with the Telemetry Extractor.

 Yes.
-You can use the GoPro GPS Quick Fix.
+You can use the GoPro GPS Quick Fix, with both old and new cameras.

 How do I know if a location and time are good for recording a GPS signal?